vanHeemstraSystems/cloud-computing-headstart/100/300/1700/README.md

-# Four-set Plan for Cloud Migration
+# Four-Step Plan for Cloud Migration